 The Community Design Manual was created to assist local leaders, civic groups and others interested in shaping their communities to meet the challenges that towns face, from managing growth and development to addressing climate threats to dealing with transit and traffic issues Since communities often need to make land-use and design decisions without the aid of professional planners, this guide aims to serve as a blueprint for how to approach key land use and design decisions.
-Download the Community Design Manual (PDF, 128MB).
+View the Better Town Toolkit online.
+Download the print version of the Community Design Manual (PDF, 128MB).
 Individual Sections: Introduction, Places, Details, Tools and Actions.

 RPA’s community design work focuses on promoting sustainable and equitable development patterns by directing as much of the region’s growth as possible to established villages, towns and cities.